techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 * `classic__font-for-mosaic` - render mosaic graphics using a font
 * `classic__graphic-for-mosaic` - render mosaic graphics using SVG shapes.
 This is the default view.

 When using `classic__font-for-mosaic`, the contiguous mosaic characters use codepoints defined in Unicode [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing).
 The separated mosaic characters use private use codepoints because the separated mosaics are missing from Unicode's legacy computing block.
+(Actually, they have since been added in Unicode 16, and the package needs to be updated to the new codepoints.)
 The mosaic characters use the Unscii font.
 For this to work, you need to supply Unscii in a `fonts` subdirectory relative to the page containing the teletext display div.
 Unscii is available with `npm install @techandsoftware/teletext-fonts` or downloadable from http://viznut.fi/unscii/ .

 Using the font will result in a smaller SVG.
 If you export the SVG from the DOM then you will need to ensure the Unscii font is available so that the SVG can be viewed properly in isolation.
 Because of issues with getting the edges of the mosaics to join up without gaps, the font size is slightly bigger than it should be.
 Using SVG graphics for the mosaics is more portable, and the mosaics are more precisely positioned.

-## Misc APIs
+## Miscellaneous APIs

 ### registerViewPlugin(plugin)

 Pass in a plugin class.
 The plugin can hook in and override parts of the page rendering using a plugin interface.
+The plugin interface isn't documented yet.

 ### getBytes()